samuelkerstell/project-portfolio-2/README.md

 ## Existing Features

 * ### Header
-  * Easily navigate through the website using the top navigation bar.
+  * Shows the name of the site
-  * Can be seen on both pages, includes the logo and the navigation bar.
-  * Navigation bar includes: Music Gallery, About Us, Contact Us.
-This will link to the different sections of the page.
+  * When clicked you get back to the home page.
-  * The navigation bar is valuable for users as it provides quick and easy access to important sections of the website.
+  * The header is valuable for users because it makes it obvious for the user what the site is about.

 ![Screenshot of the navigation bar.](readme-doc/navigation-bar.jpg)